googleapis/google-cloud-ruby/google-cloud-video-stitcher-v1/README.md

 # Ruby Client for the Video Stitcher V1 API

-API Client library for the Video Stitcher V1 API

 The Video Stitcher API allows you to manipulate video content to dynamically insert ads prior to delivery to client devices.
-Using the Video Stitcher API, you can monetize your video-on-demand (VOD) and livestreaming videos by inserting ads as described by metadata stored on ad servers.

 https://github.com/googleapis/google-cloud-ruby